Here’s the thing.

-Whether you’re supplementing with K-2 or are getting it from naturally from your diet, this important vitamin works in tandem with D-3 for some serious health boosting effects.
-Which is why I consider it to be of one of the most important vitamins on the planet.
+Whether you’re supplementing with K-2 or are getting it naturally from your diet, this important vitamin works in tandem with D-3 for some serious health boosting effects.
+Which is why I consider it to be one of the most important vitamins on the planet.

 And yes, you’d be right to say all vitamins are important.
 What I mean by that is simply this…

 Most Americans are majorly deficient in vitamin K-2.
 And since K-2 plays such a big role in many functions of health (like bone health, brain health, heart health, immune function) and more, I believe it to be one of the most important vitamins around.

 Which is why, if you’re attempting to enjoy the summer and improve your health at the same time, it’s crucial your vitamin K-2 intake is at normal levels.

 …vitamin D increases the body’s need for K2… vitamin D boosts the requirements and potential benefits of K2.
 You can profit from vitamin D without increasing your risk of inappropriate calcification by having a balanced intake of all the fat-soluble vitamins, including K2.”

 It’s just that simple.

 Without vitamin K-2, any and all vitamin D-3 you’re absorbing via the sun (or through supplementation) is a). being wasted and b.) could work against your health.